 Development of OCPC Travel Demand Model become mainly through in-house effort and collaboration with other regional modeling agencies.
-Consultant service is limited however, Staff may hire a consultant to assist with model refinements and will utilize the model in testing of the transportation alternatives as part of the refinement of the Long-Range Transportation Plan and traffic studies as appropriate.
 The model will also be used to assist in identifying future problem areas and in the development of strategies for the ongoing CMP.
 Staff will utilize the model in testing of the transit alternatives as part of the refinement of the LRTP and transit studies as appropriate.
 Staff will continue to work with the MassDOT in developing the statewide travel demand model as needed.
 Model calibration process will follow FHWA modeling and simulation guidance and other various resources of best practice.
 Staff continue to expand modeling application and functionalities to assist regional transportation studies.